-When it comes to storytelling, I am a practitioner...a journalist who writes and speaks about the future of transportation—and the impact on business and society.
+When it comes to storytelling, I am a practitioner...a journalist who writes about the future of transportation and its impact on business and society.

-And much of my work has been to tackle complex subjects and make them more accessible—and interesting—to broader audiences through the power of story.
+And much of my work has been to tackle complex technical subjects and make them more compelling to wider audiences through the power of story.

-But in recent years, I have discovered that the same storytelling techniques that I've honed as a journalist can also help entrepreneurs become more effective and persuasive communicators—to grow sales, attract top talent, and secure venture funding.
+But in recent years, I have discovered that the same storytelling techniques that I use as a journalist can also help entrepreneurs become more effective and persuasive communicators—to grow sales, attract top talent, and secure venture funding.

-That's why, in 2013, I launched Lyden Communications LLC, an Orlando-based communication strategy and storytelling consultancy: To teach and advise entrepreneurs on what to say (strategy) and how to say it (storytelling)—in proposals, articles, books and speeches—so they can sell their big ideas to change the world.
+That's why, in 2013, I launched Lyden Communications LLC, an Orlando-based communication strategy and storytelling consultancy: To teach and coach entrepreneurs on what to say (strategy) and how to say it (storytelling)—with their elevator pitch, website, presentations, and articles—to help them grow their business.

 BUILDING YOUR STORY MUSCLES